Yeonjujung09/SQL-Portfolio/README.md

 I assumed that any record where the `lead_plan_id` and `lead_start_date` values are missing is the "last" or latest record for that specific customer in 2020.

 Reviewing the query results, it seems there are three distinct scenarios for plan changes:
--Basic monthly plan customers move freely to all states
+- Basic monthly plan customers move freely to all states

 |plan_id|lead_plan_id|transition_count|
 |-------|------------|----------------|